How does moving affect my VA Claim?

 As a whole, those who serve in the Military learn to be quite nomadic.
 From the time you join the service and enter boot camp, until the time you are discharged, you have likely had more than one temporary address.

 As a Veteran, moving is a big possibility too.
-Once you have changed your mailing address, hooked up your utilities at your new home, and most importantly, got your cable back, it’s time to think of how moving affects your VA Disability claim.
-The biggest thing that affects your VA claim when you move is actually where you move.
+Once you have changed your mailing address, hooked up your utilities at your new home, and most importantly, got your cable back, it’s time to think of how moving alters your VA Disability claim.
+The biggest thing that impacts your VA claim when you move is actually where you move.
 Let’s explore this subject in a little more detail.

 Let’s say you live in West Virginia.
 In this situation, you are moving from Parkersburg which is in the northern part of the state, to Charleston, which is in the southern part of the state.
 In this situation there won’t likely be many issues, or delays in your case.
 The reason for this is that you would be moving in state, and West Virginia only has one regional VA office.
 (It is important to note that you must notify the VA of your new address as soon as possible to avoid missing correspondence.)